 Stay in Kapa’a and Lihue to Drive to All of the Snorkeling

 There is not much snorkeling in this area, but it is a good place to stay because it is between the two main snorkeling areas on the island.
 There is a lot of shopping and many restaurants in this area.
 There are bed and breakfasts, vacation rentals, and hotels to choose from in Kapa’a.
-Kauai snorkeling hotels range from high-end to simple, like Waipouli Beach Resort, Hilton Garden Inn, Hotel Coral Reef Resort, and Kauai Shores Hotel.
+Kauai snorkeling hotels range from high-end to simple, like Waipouli Beach Resorts and Spa, Hilton Garden Inn, Hotel Coral Reef Resort, and Kauai Shores Hotel.

 Po’ipu Has Many Kauai Snorkeling Accommodations